The Booksellers Association of the United Kingdom & Ireland Limited

 1. We run a training course Introduction to Bookselling, which is tutored for us by award-winning bookseller Patrick Neale, who runs Jaffe & Neale Bookshop & Cafe in Chipping Norton.

-The course runs twice a year for those considering opening a shop in the UK; and once a year for Irish delegets.
-Details of upcoming courses can be found here
+The course runs twice a year for those considering opening a shop in the UK; and once a year for Irish delegates.
+The next UK course will take place on 9 October 2025.
+Full details and the booking form can be found here

 2. We publish a book called How to Start and Run a Bookshop (338 pages) in eBook/PDF format at a cost of £25 + VAT.
 If you have any questions please contact Kate Gunning.